TGAC/COPO-documentation/user-guide/datafile.rst

 ===============================
-ENA Sequence Reads Description
+Sequence Reads Description
 ===============================
-The description wizard provides a template for describing raw sequence reads files, which will ultimately enable their submission the ENA.
-It is assumed here that the target datafiles have been uploaded to COPO and the description process initiated [#relevant_section_on_upload]_.
+COPO provides a template for describing raw sequence reads files, which will subsequently enable the submission of the files to the ENA.
+In this section, a detailed description of describing datafiles intended for the ENA (sequence reads) is provided.

+The user would usually begin by, first, uploading the datafiles to COPO, then selecting them for description (see: :ref:`selecting target files <select-desc-target-label>`).
+The screenshot below highlights the first stage of the description process, after initialising the wizard.

 .. _ena-target-repo-label: